oswaldoferreira/simple-select2/README.md

 simple-select2
 ==============

-A simple select2 JS initializer
+A simple select2 ajax helper

+You can use it to avoid loading too much select options on your form field.

 # How to use it

 Using simple-form and slim: